fluent/fluentd-docs-gitbook/deployment/command-line-option.md

 # Command Line Option

-This article describes the `fluentd` command-line options.
+This article describes the command-line tools and its options in `fluentd` project.

 ## `fluentd`